doxigo/git-ip-guard/README.md

 ### Testing Bypass Mechanisms

-The test suite (`./test/test.sh bypass`) verifies all bypass mechanisms work correctly:
+The test suite includes comprehensive bypass testing:
-- Creates a temporary test repository
-- Tests normal IP check behavior
+- `./test/test.sh bypass` - Tests all bypass mechanisms for push and pull
+- `./test/test.sh global` - Tests global enable/disable functionality
+- `./test/test.sh pull` - Tests pull-specific protection and bypasses

+The tests verify:
-- Tests environment variable bypass
+- Environment variable bypass (IPCHECK_BYPASS=1)
+- Repository-specific disable for all operations, push-only, and pull-only
-- Tests repository-specific disable
+- Global disable for all operations, push-only, and pull-only
-- Tests re-enabling checks
+- Re-enabling checks at all levels
+- git-ip-control command functionality

 ## Troubleshooting

+### Upgrading from v1.0

+If upgrading from Git IP Guard v1.0:

+1. Simply run `./scripts/install.sh` - it will detect and update automatically
+2. Your existing configuration will be preserved and migrated to v2.0 format
+3. Pull protection will be automatically enabled
+4. Use `./scripts/git-ip-control status` to see the new capabilities

 ### "IP cache file not found" error

 If you see this error after updating Git IP Guard:

 - You have an outdated `git-ip-check` helper installed
-- Solution: Update the helper with `sudo ./install.sh --install-helper`
+- Solution: Run `./scripts/git-ip-control update` or `./scripts/install.sh --install-helper`
 - Alternative: Remove it with `sudo rm /usr/local/bin/git-ip-check`

 ### Connection or IP detection errors

 - Check your internet connection
-- Try the push again (the hook includes automatic retry logic)
+- Try the operation again (the hook includes automatic retry logic)
-- Use `SKIP_IP_CHECK=1 git push` if you need to bypass temporarily
+- Use `IPCHECK_BYPASS=1 git push` or `IPCHECK_BYPASS=1 git pull` for temporary bypass

 ### Hook not triggering

-- For new repos: The hook is automatically installed via git templates
+- For new repos: Hooks are automatically installed via git templates
 - For existing repos: Run `git init` in the repository to apply the template
-- **Important**: Both `pre-push` and `ip-check-config.json` must be present in `.git/hooks/`
+- **Important**: All these files must be present in `.git/hooks/`:
+  - `pre-push` (push protection)
+  - `pre-merge-commit` (pull merge protection)
+  - `pre-rebase` (pull rebase protection)
+  - `post-merge` (fast-forward detection)
+  - `ip-check-config.json` (configuration)
-- If `ip-check-config.json` is missing, use `./apply-to-existing-repos.sh --force` instead of `git init`
+- If hooks are missing, use `./scripts/apply-to-existing-repos.sh --force`
+- For fast-forward pull protection: Run `./scripts/setup-fastforward-protection.sh`
+- Use `./scripts/git-ip-control status` to check installation status

 ### False positives with VPN